 When executed properly, your Ten Second Tease elevator speech should encourage the other person to ask you more questions.
 Think through what questions they might have and be prepared with some equally concise and engaging responses.

 How to Build YOUR Ten Second Tease Method

 Let’s get to the meat of this exercise, shall we??
 Below are the steps that you should follow in building your Ten Second Tease elevator speech.
-You can download my Ten Second Tease worksheet for free here!
+You can download this Ten Second Tease worksheet for free here!
 This free worksheet will guide you through these steps so that by the end you are ready to crush it next time you have the opportunity to wow someone!

 Step 1 – Think about Your Audience

 As with any sort of communication, it is critical for you to consider who your audience is going to be.
 As with Tip 3 above, the simpler the better.
 But if you are going to a conference where there will other highly technical folks then you can get away with using more complex terms.
 However, if you will be attending a networking event at work where there will be people from across the organization, it is important that you explain your work in a way that anyone would understand.

 Make a list of all of the interesting projects or aspects of you and your job.

 How do your passions relate to your current role?

 Step 3 – Pick Your Method